MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 In the **Work distribution** area of a workstream, you can either accept the default settings or select **See more** and update the following options:

 - **Auto-close after inactivity**: Select a time period after which inactive conversations will be moved to the closed state automatically.
-This option is available for only SMS, social, and Microsoft Teams channels.
+This option is available for only Persistent chat, SMS, social, and Microsoft Teams channels.

 - **Work distribution mode**: The option that you selected in step 3 is displayed and can't be edited.
 - **Capacity**: Select one of the following options.
 More information: [Create and manage capacity profiles](capacity-profiles.md)